 Whether you're pounding the treadmill at 6 AM or have to drag yourself to the gym after work each evening, we all approach exercise in different ways.
 But no matter your level of expertise (and ability to not repeatedly hit the snooze button), the humble gym bag is an essential bit of kit for beginners and pros alike.

 Need some new gym gear?
-Check out T3's best workout shoes guide, best workout top and best workout shorts guide for inspiration.
+Check out T3's best workout shoe guide, best workout top and best workout shorts guide for inspiration.
 For advice on supplementation, you might also want to read through our best protein powder and best protein bar guide, not to mention the best weight gainer roundup.

-Best gym bags to buy in 2022
+Best gym bags to buy right now

 This number from Decathlon's own brand Domyos caught our eyes for two reasons.
 One, it has a rather peculiar name, and two, it's cheap but has a lot going for it.